Terms of Business (October 2023)

 The fact that we may inform you from time to time of developments in the law which may be of interest to you, by email, newsletter or otherwise, should not be taken as a revival of a lawyer-client relationship.
 We have no obligation to inform you of such developments in the law unless we are specifically engaged to do so.

 Once your matter is concluded, please let us know if you would like us to send your file of papers to you.
 Please note that we will be entitled to retain all your papers whilst there is any money owed to us.
-We will retain our papers for as long as we consider it necessary to do so to enable us to comply with our own obligations and to protect your interests.
+We will retain a copy of our papers for as long as we consider it necessary to do so to enable us to comply with our own obligations in line with our file retention policy and to protect your interests.

-We will normally destroy your file six years after our contract with you has ended without further reference to you.
+We will destroy your file in line with File Retention Policy without further reference to you.
 By agreeing to these terms you authorise us so to do.
+The length of time to destruction depends on the type of matter as detailed within our policy (as revised from time to time) which can be found here https://thursfields.co.uk/wp-content/uploads/2023/09/File-Retention-Policy-2023.pdf

-We will not destroy documents you ask us to hold in safe custody, such as deeds, wills and other important original documents but we reserve the right to charge separately for such a service.
+It is no longer our practice to hold indefinitely original documents such as deeds or wills.
+If you wish us to do so we reserve the right to charge separately for this service.
 You agree that storage can be made by us with a third party provider.
 We will take care of your deeds, documents and other papers as long as they remain in our possession.
 However should any of them be lost or damaged as a result of events beyond our reasonable control we will not be liable for their replacement or for any resultant loss.
-In the event that you wish to remove your deeds or documents from our custody we may make a charge for arranging for the retrieval and collection/despatch of the same.
+In the event that you wish to remove your deeds or documents from our custody we may make a charge for arranging for the retrieval and collection/dispatch of the same.

 If we retrieve documents from storage in relation to continuing or new instructions to act for you we will not normally charge for such retrieval.
 However, we may charge you for time spent retrieving, reading, copying or working on such papers where that is to comply with your instructions in relation to the retrieved papers.
 Details of any such fee will be given at the time of your request.

 Our main client account is with Lloyds Bank Plc.
-We also have client accounts with Allied Irish Bank, Barclays Bank, Metro Bank and Lloyds Bank Plc.
+We also have client accounts with Handelsbanken, Santander, Barclays Bank, and Lloyds Bank Plc.

 We will have no liability to you in the event of the bank at which Thursfields’ client account is held or any bank to whom we pay money to on your behalf becoming insolvent or being unable to meet its obligations.
 In such an event you may be eligible for limited compensation from the Financial Services Compensation Scheme ("FSCS") and we will seek your consent to disclose your details to the FSCS for the purposes of making a claim on your behalf.
 For further details, please go to: https://www.fscs.org.uk/.